qhgenomics/ngpipe/README.md

 ## Implementation
-ngPipe first checks for database updates to the NG-STAR, NG-MAST MLST and rplF schemes from pubMLST and downloads them to the MLST directory.
-It will then build a new index for MLST.
-If this is the first time running ngPIPE they will be downloaded from scratch.
+ngpipe first checks for database updates to the NG-STAR, NG-MAST MLST and rplF schemes from pubMLST and downloads them to the MLST directory.
+It then builds a new index for the software "mlst".
+If this is the first time running ngpipe they will be downloaded from scratch.

 If running on read sequences, reads are assembled using Spades.
-This pipeline is intended to be used with amplicons so parameters are used to assemble amplicons well and may result in suboptimal assemblies if run on isolate data.
+This pipeline is intended to be used with amplicons and thus parameters are used to primarily assemble amplicons well which may result in suboptimal assemblies if run on isolate read data.

-Assembled contigs are then typed using Torsten Seeman's MLST.
-The ppnG gene is also detected by mapping reads or contigs to a reference.
+Assembled contigs are then typed using Torsten Seeman's software: mlst.
+Plasmid-mediated resistance in gonorrhoea is detected via amplification of a region encmpassing the plasmid and the blaTEM gene.
+This region is detected by mapping reads or contigs to a reference..
 The output is then compiled.
-Some additional processing is done to the output to account for bugs in MLST (for example calling multiple alleles when a stop loss occurs).
+Some additional processing is done to the output to account for bugs in the mlst software (for example calling multiple alleles when a stop loss occurs).

 Finally a minimum spanning tree will be drawn using networkx.